Monitor lizard

 Monitor lizards are lizards in the genus Varanus, the only extant genus in the family Varanidae.
-They are native to Africa, Asia, and Oceania, and one species is also found in the Americas as an invasive species.
+They are native to Africa, Asia, and Oceania, and one species is also found in the southern United States as an invasive species.
 About 80 species are recognized.

 Monitor lizards have long necks, powerful tails and claws, and well-developed limbs.
-The adult length of extant species ranges from 20 cm in some species, to over 3 m in the case of the Komodo dragon, though the extinct varanid known as megalania (Varanus priscus) may have been capable of reaching lengths more than 7 m.
-Most monitor species are terrestrial, but arboreal and semiaquatic monitors are also known.
-While most monitor lizards are carnivorous, eating eggs, smaller reptiles, fish, birds, insects, and small mammals, some also eat fruit and vegetation, depending on where they live.
+The adult length of extant species ranges from 20 cm in some species such as Varanus sparnus, to over 3 m in the case of the Komodo dragon, though the extinct megalania (Varanus priscus) may have reached lengths of more than 7 m.
+Most monitor species are terrestrial, but many are also arboreal or semiaquatic.
+While most monitor lizards are carnivorous, eating smaller reptiles, fish, birds, insects, small mammals, and eggs, a few species also eat fruit and vegetation.